A basic understanding of puppy development will make raising your puppy a whole lot easier.

 Many new owners aren't sure what to expect at first and there is often an adjustment period, you can learn more about the first few days/week with a new puppy on my Bringing Home A New Puppy page.

 There is also the first 'fear period' to deal with.
-This usually comes on around 8 weeks of age and the pup may seem scared of his own shadow, wanting to stick close to you at all times.
+This usually comes on during the third stage of puppy development and at around 8 weeks of age.
+Little Fido may suddenly seem to be scared of his own shadow, wanting to stick close to you at all times.

-His needs: He's about to take off on a huge learning curve, so it's the perfect time to start introducing your little guy to some basic manners and puppy training.
-Start basic obedience at home, and then move onto a formal obedience class once he's fully vaccinated.
+He's about to take off on a huge learning curve, so it's the perfect time to start introducing your little guy to some basic manners and puppy training.
+Start short, basic obedience training sessions at home, and then move onto a formal obedience class once he's fully vaccinated.

 What you feed your puppy will have a long-term impact on his health and longevity.
 Feeding one of the best puppy food choices available is a big step towards keeping him happy and healthy, and growing at the proper rate.